 - Patient satisfaction surveys, such as the 2018 national survey of patients who have used urgent and emergency care

 In 2018, NHS England began to review the four-hour A&E standard and whether they should be updated.
 The review was published in March 2019, suggesting the current four-hour A&E target should be replaced with several new measures instead.
 14 hospital trusts were selected to pilot a new way of measuring performance.
 The recommendations were due to be published spring 2020, but this has been delayed because of the pandemic.

-Earlier this year, Health Secretary Matt Hancock suggested the four-hour target could be scrapped.
-This has been fiercely opposed.
+In 2019, former Health Secretary Matt Hancock suggested the four-hour target could be scrapped, but this was fiercely opposed by Doctors.

 A&E Interview Questions